Lenovo updates ThinkPad lineup with Intel 8th-gen processors and USB Type-C power adapters

 Docking station, monitors, and tablet

 The ThinkVision X24 and ThinkVision P32u monitors differ quite a bit.
-The former is just 4mm thick with 1.1mm bezels, and featuers a Full HD IPS display (96 percent sRGB color gamut).
+The former is just 4mm thick with 1.1mm bezels and features a Full HD IPS display (96 percent sRGB color gamut).
 The latter has a UHD 4K display with multi-color space capability, plus Thunderbolt 3 In and Out ports.
-The 24-inch is available for $249 later this month while the 32-inch ships for $1,349 in March 2018.
+The 24-inch version is available for $249 later this month, while the 32-inch ships for $1,349 in March 2018.

 Leaving the least interesting device for last (Lenovo wouldn’t even give it a price), the 10-inch device is a detachable with a fingerprint reader and discrete Trusted Platform Module for business-class protection.
-It comes with an integrated rechargeable pen, up to 9 hours of battery life, and will be available later this month.
+It comes with an integrated rechargeable pen and up to 9 hours of battery life, and it will be available later this month.
 If, you know, Lenovo figures out how much to charge you.

 The takeaway?
 Lenovo has fully embraced Microsoft’s Windows 10.
-None of these devices run either of Google’s operating systems, which means if you want a new Lenovo laptop or tablet this quarter, don’t expect Android or Chrome OS.
+None of these devices runs either of Google’s operating systems, which means if you want a new Lenovo laptop or tablet this quarter, don’t expect Android or Chrome OS.